-- Based on technical evaluation, the useful life of continuous process plant other than windmill has been estimated as 15 years (on a single shift basis) and that of motor boat 6 years. - Depreciation on additions / deletions during the year are provided on pro-rata basis.
-Assets purchased / installed during the year costing less than ₹ 5,000 each are fully depreciated.

-- (iii) Building constructed on leasehold land are depreciated at the applicable rate on the assumption that the lease would be renewed in the normal course. - (iv) Computer Software and website is amortised in six years and other intangible assets are amortised in five years. - (v) Leasehold rights are amortised over 60 years on the assumption that the lease would be renewed in normal course.
+- (i) Based on technical evaluation, the useful life of continuous process plant other than windmill has been estimated as 15 years (on a single shift basis) and that of motor boat 6 years. - (ii) Depreciation on additions / deletions during the year are provided on pro-rata basis.
+Assets purchased / installed during the year costing less than Rs.
+5,000 each are fully depreciated. - (iii) Building constructed on leasehold land are depreciated at the applicable rate on the assumption that the lease would be renewed in the normal course. - (iv) Computer Software and website is amortised in six years and other intangible assets are amortised in five years.